 Controlling Application Server from Tcl

-We can now send commands to the Application Server and receive the responses:
+We can now send commands to the Application Server and receive the responses using the sendcmd command:

 % sendcmd $so {acq start}